The Greentown Community

 These partners also offer you the hardware, software, and professional services you need to succeed—think SOLIDWORKS, scientific articles, and prototyping equipment.

 Our investor program’s mission is simple: to connect our startups with the capital they need to scale.
-From curating investor-startup matches to facilitating pitching practice and feedback to guiding our members through grant funding opportunities, we’re committed to helping our startups navigate the fundraising process.
+From curating investor-startup matches to facilitating pitching practice and feedback, we’re committed to helping our startups navigate the fundraising process.

 Want to learn more about how we can help?
 Get in touch!